zbalkan/zbalkan.github.io/_posts/2025-01-25-wazuhevtx.md

 <img src="/assets/uacme.png" width="800" alt="Screenshot of the file from Github repository">

-My methodoogy includes comparison of the event log displayed on Event Viever against Wazuh logtest results.
-I am using the default ruleset, so that it is possible to see what Wazuh base ruleset is capable of, and if there are any opportunities to write custom detections.
+The methodology I am going to use below includes a comparison of the event log displayed on Event Viewer against Wazuh logtest results.
+I am using the default ruleset so that it is possible to see what Wazuh base ruleset is capable of, and if there are any opportunities to write custom detections.

 <img src="/assets/uacme-sysmon.png" width="800" alt="Screenshot of the event logs">